10 Best Things to Do in Valencia, Spain in 2023

 The futuristic City of Arts and Sciences is one of the most intriguing places to visit in Valencia.
 This absolute marvel of modern architecture is equal parts creative genius and brilliant engineering.

-Reminiscent of a city within a city, Valencia’s most popular attraction features an opera house, a sciences museum, an aquarium and an IMAX cinema.
+Reminiscent of a city within a city, Valencia’s most popular attraction features an opera house, a sciences museum, an aquarium, an IMAX cinema, a shaded area, and an exhibition center.
 All buildings can be visited.

 The City of Arts and Sciences was designed by the world-renown architect Santiago Calatrava.
 He was born and raised in Valencia and has designed more than 40 jaw-dropping buildings all over the world.
 None of them, however, has the grandeur of the City of Arts and Sciences in Valencia.

-2. See beluga whales at the largest aquarium in Europe
+2. See colorful fish at the largest aquarium in Europe

-Situated in the dry bed of Turia river, Oceanogràfic is the largest aquarium in Europe.
+Situated in the dry bed of the Turia River, Oceanogràfic is the largest aquarium in Europe.
 It was designed by Spanish architect Félix Candela and is part of the City of Arts and Sciences complex.

-The aquarium is a home to the only beluga whales in Europe as well as 500+ other marine species, such as sharks, dolphins, sea lions, jellyfish and oceanic sunfish.
+The aquarium is home to the only beluga whales in Europe and 500+ other marine species, such as sharks, dolphins, sea lions, jellyfish, and oceanic sunfish.

 Among the highlights are the underwater tunnels, the avant-garde architecture, the aviary, and the dolphin shows.
 The aquariums are filled with salt water pumped from the nearby Mediterranean Sea.

 A visit to the Oceanogràfic is one of the best things to do in Valencia with kids, although adults might find it just as fascinating.
-You can dedicate it anything from 2-3 hours to half a day, but I’d recommend you plan your visit around the dolphin shows (usually at 11:45 am and 16:00 pm).
-Your admission ticket money helps fund the ongoing research programme and conservation projects.
+You can spend anything from 2-3 hours to half a day here, but I’d recommend you plan your visit around the dolphin shows (usually at 11:45 am and 16:00 pm).
+Your admission ticket money helps fund the ongoing research program and conservation projects.

 3. Explore Valencia on two wheels